saharshkmr/sbualumninet/README.md

 ---

 <div align="center">
-  Made with ❤️ by SBU Alumni Community
+  Made with ❤️ by Saharsh Kumar
 </div>